freeCodeCamp/learn-advanced-bash-by-building-a-kitty-ipsum-translator/TUTORIAL.md

 ### 1260.1

-It looks a little cryptic.
-Check the manual of `diff` to see if there's any way to make it better.
+It may look a little cryptic, but it's showing the lines that don't match in the two files.
+Check the manual of `diff` to see if there's any way to make it prettier.

 #### HINTS